What is biofeedback?

 Where are we now?

-Following our research, the developers now aim to bring DEEP to the masses by creating a stunning new experience for the Oculus Quest.
+Following our research, the DEEP team now aim to bring DEEP to the masses.
 In addition, in collaboration with health care partners we are finding new ways in which DEEP could contribute to people's well-being.
-For example, we are exploring whether DEEP could be used to help individuals that suffer from PTSD.
-Furthermore, we are exploring ways in which DEEP could be used in the current Covid-19 pandemic to relieve the stress of front-line medical workers or support people's recovery from the virus.
+For example, we are exploring whether DEEP could be used to help youth who have experienced trauma.
+Furthermore, we are exploring ways in which DEEP can be used in the current Covid-19 pandemic to relieve the stress of front-line medical workers or support people's recovery from the virus.
+Check out the DEEP website for updates.